The Program Benefits and Perks?

 • Accommodation with breakfast and dinner is EUR 175 per week, a personal expense.
 However, the cost drops to EUR 125 weekly after the first 13 weeks.

-• Airport transfers from and to is EUR 120 is a personal expense
+• Airport transfers from and to are EUR 12,s a personal expense

-• A charity visa for immigration is USD 50 and is a personal expense.
+• A charity visa for immigration is USD 50, which is a personal expense.
 For less than 12 months, a multiple-entry charity visa is USD 250.

 • Flights are a personal expense